dxuprog/androidDocsAugment/README.md

 ## Usage

-1. With TaperMonkey enabled, navigate to any official Android Documentation, here is an (example)[http://developer.android.com/reference/android/database/sqlite/SQLiteQueryBuilder.html].
+1. With TaperMonkey enabled, navigate to any official Android Documentation, here is an [example](http://developer.android.com/reference/android/database/sqlite/SQLiteQueryBuilder.html).

 ## Contributors
-David Xu, Adriaan Labuschagne (adriaanlabusc).
+David Xu (dxuprog) and Adriaan Labuschagne (adriaanlabusc).

 Special thanks to Siddharth Subramanian (siddhukrs) et al. for development of Baker.